Car Finance Made EASY

 Sign #5: Leaks under the car.
 If you see any leaks under the car, immediately question what’s going on under the hood.
 You shouldn’t see any leaks of any kind pooling underneath the vehicle so if you do, be sure to bring the car to a mechanic before you purchase.

-Sign #6: Car is turned on when you arrive.
+Sign #6: The car is turned on when you arrive.
 If the car is already turned on when you get there for your test drive, the seller is probably trying to hide an issue that acts up when it’s being started.
 Ask them to turn it off, let it cool, and then try turning it on yourself.
 Make sure it starts up smoothly and easily.

 Sign #7: You smell mildew.
 If you smell mildew in the car, be wary.
 This usually indicates water damage and even if it’s just from someone leaving the window open in the rain, the mildew smell is very hard to get rid of.